mtkcnl/node-haxball/README.md

         - `version`: Haxball's version number. other clients cannot join this room if their version number is different than this number. default value is `9`.
         - `proxyAgent`: a custom proxy agent for the room's connection.
 This method does not work in browsers.
 Defaults to `null`.
         - `identityToken`: A token that represents a user data in a database of a custom proxy/backend server.
 Defaults to `null`.
+        - `debugDesync`: For a host room, can be `true`.
+For a client room, can be a callback function with parameters `hostRoomState` and `clientRoomState`.
+This callback is called whenever a desync occurs if the host room's `debugDesync` value is also `true`.
+Defaults to `null`.

         --- event callbacks section ---
         - `preInit(room)`: this is run as soon as the `room` object is created, just before the initialization of the plugins etc.